The Best Amex Hilton Honors Credit Card Strategy

 Why Should I Be Interested in the Hilton Honors Program?

 When it comes to Canadians and earning hotel loyalty program points through credit cards, the only real option we have is Marriott Bonvoy.
-While both the American Express Marriott Bonvoy and American Express Marriott Bonvoy Business credit cards are great, it is hard to accrue a meaningful amount of points for a stay of a decent length
+While both the American Express Marriott Bonvoy credit card and American Express Marriott Bonvoy Business credit card are great, it is hard to accrue a meaningful amount of points for a stay of a decent length

 Thus, the logical next step is to look south of the border where our American counterparts have many more opportunities to earn points in other hotel loyalty programs, including Hilton Honors and World of Hyatt.